The Friction Fix: How to Stop Losing Leads at the Finish Line

 - “Expect a call from our team within 24 hours.”

-- “While you wait, read our getting started guide.”
+- “While you wait, here’s our getting-started guide.”

-Open your website on your phone.
-Try to fill out your demo or sign-up form using only one hand while walking.
-If it feels frustrating, slow, or the buttons are too small to hit, you are losing mobile leads.
+Open your site on your phone.
+Try to fill out your demo or sign-up form with one hand while walking.
+If it feels frustrating, slow, or the buttons are too small to hit, you’re losing mobile leads.
 B2B buyers research on their phones more than you think.
-Make it effortless.

 Is friction hiding on your site?

-You might be too close to your own website to see the friction.
-Small barriers look like “standard practice” to you, but they look like “reasons to leave” to your customers.
+You’re too close to your own website to see the friction.
+Small barriers look like standard practice to you and like reasons to leave to your customers.

 Need Expert Analysis for Your B2B Website?